zommiommy/influx_db_sanitization_scripts/README.md

   -w WINDOW, --window WINDOW
                         How big are the chunks with which the means are computed.
   -r RANGE, --range RANGE
-                        How back the scripts goes to clean the data
+                        How back the scripts goes to clean the data.
+  -fi FIELD, --field FIELD
+                        The name of the column to use for peak deletion
 ```

 ## Drop Dead measurements